MileHacker Logo

 • Camping: Significantly reduces lodging costs.

-• Motels: A budget-kid-friendly places to stay option.
+• Motels: A budget-friendly lodging option.

 • Consider Shared Accommodations: For solo travelers or small groups.